G0dKing/noted/.docs/readme.txt

 	11. Add user-created plugins and modifications for infinite expansion and functionality.

 High-Level Roadmap:
-	I. Phase One: Planning, Organization, Prepping Local and Cloud-based Environments for Development II.
+	I. Phase One: Planning, Organization, Prepping Local and Cloud-based Environments for Development.
+	II.
 Phase Two: Create a "skeleton" of the app with basic functionality to serve as a foundation.
 	III.
 Phase Three: Develop the application backend, integrate APIs and services, facillitate communication between elements, map out and develop application, network, and database infrastructures.
 	IV.
 Phase Four: Develop and design a fully-featured, responsive frontend and connect it to the backend.